HeejaeSeo/HeejaeSeo.github.io/rosalind/_posts/2020-01-15-computing-gc-content.md

-# 04. Computing GC Contents
+# 04. Computing GC Content

 The GC-content of a DNA string is given by the percentage of symbols in the string that are 'C' or 'G'.